Best Affordable Places to Live in Arkansas in 2025

 Little Rock is Arkansas’ capital and its most-populated city, so you can expect to find a wide range of activities, amenities, and job opportunities.
 The city has several museums dedicated to its rich history, and there are plenty of places where you can see live music performances.
 Or you can head outside and explore Little Rock’s many parks and trails.

-Housing Affordability: The average home value in Little Rock has gone down a bit over the past year and is just above the median for the state, but still more than $100,000 under the national average.
+Housing Affordability: The average home value in Little Rock has gone up a bit over the past year and is comparable to the median for the state, but is still almost $100,000 under the national average.

 2. Bryant